-If you decide to change the way you pay your penalty, it can take up to three months for your new payment method to take effect.
+If you decide to change your payment method, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your penalty is paid on time.
 To change your payment method, access the Member Portal to initiate this request yourself or contact Customer Service.
-We will be happy to help you set this up.
-(Phone numbers for Customer Service are printed on the back cover of this document.)
+(Phone numbers for Customer Service are printed on the back cover of this document).